Developer Guide for ra.VI

 Given below are instructions to test the app manually.

-5. For a detailed list on available features, refer to the user guide.
+helpto get a list of all available commands and its usages. - For a detailed list on available features, refer to the user guide.

-6. Simply enter bye to terminate and exit the application.
+byeto terminate and exit the application.

 7.1 Task